-The Environmental Sustainability Expert Group was formed by the International Egg Commission to champion continuous development and improvement of sustainable practices throughout the egg value chain, through leadership, collaboration, knowledge sharing and the development of sound science.
+The Sustainable Egg Production Expert Group was formed by the International Egg Commission to champion continuous development and improvement of sustainable practices throughout the egg value chain, through leadership, collaboration, knowledge sharing and the development of sound science.

 Arian was born and raised on a farm in The Netherlands.
 He studied genetics and economy and obtained a Master of Science (MSc) degree from the Wageningen University.
 During the past 35 years he has worked in several layer and broiler genetics companies and carried the responsibility for the breeding programs, product management, customer support, marketing, sales, etc. Presently he is working at Hendrix Genetics as the Director Product Management and Business Development and is based in The Netherlands.

 Carlos is a food sustainability and marketing executive with comprehensive domestic and international expertise domestic and food production and sourcing, animal protein sustainability, regenerative agriculture, and innovation.
 He has extensive experience in environmental issues connected to food such as GHG emissions, renewable energy, water stewardship, soil health, and habitat conversion, having previously held the role as VP of WWF’s Food Sustainability Team.
 Carlos is currently Global Sustainability Lead at DSM Animal Nutrition and Health